G-Node/python-odml/doc/tutorial.rst

-Note that the :py:meth:`odml.doc.BaseSection.reorder` as well as the :py:meth:`odml.doc.BaseProperty.reorder` method receives the new (wanted) list index for the object as input, moves the object with execution and returns its original index position of the corresponding object list.
+Note that the :py:meth:`odml.doc.BaseSection.reorder` as well as the :py:meth:`odml.doc.BaseProperty.reorder` method receives the new (wanted) list index for the object as input, moves the object with execution and returns its original index position of the correspond

 Links & Includes